debora-com/osia/src/doc/functional/_3rdparty.rst

       the data held in the database therefore being able to confidently identify the new subscriber.
 This scenario can be replicated across multiple sectors including banking and finance.

-- Retrieve actual attribute values from the authentic source (Retrieve)
+- Retrieval: Retrieve actual attribute values from the authentic source

-- Find persons by partial attribute matching when exact identifiers are unknown (Identify)
+- Identification: Find persons by partial attribute matching when exact identifiers are unknown

 Note: The described Authentic Sources Services are compliant with the eIDAS regulation from a functional standpoint (Ref.
 ETSI 119 478).

 Services
 """"""""

-.. py:function:: discover/internationalDiscover(country)
+.. py:function:: FindAttribute(assetType, creator, country, text, semanticDataSpecification, schemaMediaType)
     :noindex:

-    Return the uri of the discovery service for a specific country code and return the status of the discover interfaces and the country avaliable for this interface
+    This interface is implemented by a semantic repository which is a catalogue of semantic assets (e.g. attributes, attestation schemes, code lists) enabling the discovery of the unique identifier for a specific attribute and related semantic information and data models.
+This interface allows to search the semantic repository for attribute-related metadata.

     **Authorization**: none

-    :param str country: country code of the targeted country (ISO 3166-1 alpha-2)
-    :return: .. code-block:: json

-   {
-     "uri": "<string:uri>",
-     "status" : "<string:enum(Up, Down)>",
-      "supportedCountry" : ["<string:iso3166-alpha2>"]
-   }

-    In case of error the value is replaced with an error code

-.. py:function:: discover/search(assetType, creator, country, text, semanticDataSpecification, schemaMediaType)
-    :noindex:

-    Searches the semantic repository for available attributes.

-    **Authorization**: none

-    :param str(fixed: `attribute`) assetType: Asset type to search for; must be `attribute`
+    :param str(fixed: `attribute`) assetType: Asset type to search for; shall be `attribute`
-    :param str creator: Filter results by attribute creator name
+    :param str creator: Represents the name of the creator of the catalogue asset e.g. entity submitting the attribute to the catalogue
-    :param str country: Filter results by country code (ISO 3166-1 alpha-2)
+    :param str country: Filters results by country code (ISO 3166-1 alpha-2).
+The country code represents the State of the creator of the catalogue asset
-    :param str text: Free-text search across attribute metadata
+    :param str text: allows a free-text search on the names and descriptions of the catalogued attribute
-    :param str semanticDataSpecification: filter by semantic data specification URI
+    :param str semanticDataSpecification:  URI that allows to filter for a specific semantic data specification that prescribes structured and standardized formats for the organization, description, and interpretation of data to ensure attribute conformity, semantic consistency, and interoperable exchange among systems, applications, and users, independent of the media type.
-    :param str schemaMediaType: Filter by schema media type
+    :param str schemaMediaType: media type according to IETF RFC 6838,  shall filter for the distribution of the data model schema the attribute conforms to.
     :return: .. code-block:: json
 {
   "attributes": [